-To be even more certain the vehicle won't move, you should put blocks at the front and rear of the tire farthest away from the onebeing changed.
+To be even more certain the vehicle will not move, you should put blocks at the front and rear of the tire farthest away from the one being changed.
 That would be the tire, on the other side, at the opposite end of the vehicle.